The French may have had a better chance at the Battle of Agincourt had they not been weighed down by heavy body armour, say researchers.

 Researchers worked with highly skilled fight interpreters from the Royal Armouries Museum, who wore exact replicas of four different types of European armour.
 They undertook a range of walking and running exercises, during which their oxygen usage was measured through respirometry masks, providing researchers with a picture of how much energy was being used by the participants.

 The study also showed that the armour had a clear impact on the soldier's breathing.
 Rather than taking deep breaths when they were exerting themselves - as they would have done had they not been wearing armour - the interpreters took a greater number of shallower breaths.

 "Being wrapped in a tight shell of armour may have made soldiers feel safe," says co-investigator Dr Federico Formenti from the University of Auckland.
 "But you feel breathless as soon as you begin to move around in Medieval armour and this would likely limit a soldier's resistance to fight."

-- The Royal Armouries is Britain's oldest public museum, and home to the national collection of arms, armour and artillery.
-Find out more about our Museums at www.royalarmouries.org
+The Royal Armouries is Britain's oldest public museum, and home to the national collection of arms, armour and artillery.
+Find out more about the Museums at http://www.royalarmouries.org/

 Please contact the University of Leeds Press Office on +44 (0)113 343 4031 or email email@example.com